Synss/python-mbedtls/README.rst

 Message digest
 --------------

-The *mbedtls.hash* module supports MD5, SHA-1, SHA-2 (in 224, 256, 384,
+The *mbedtls.hash* module supports MD2, MD4, MD5, SHA-1, SHA-2
-and 512-bits), and RIPEMD-160 secure hashes and message digests.
+(in 224, 256, 384, and 512-bits), and RIPEMD-160 secure hashes
+and message digests.
+Note that MD2 and MD4 are not included by default and are only present if they are compiled in mbedtls.

 Here are the examples from *hashlib* ported to *python-mbedtls*: